 - To provide a theoretical framework for integrating an approach toward diversity within students' own particular area of expertise (e.g., clinical, community, organization, management, etc.).

-Each year students will be provided a list of courses that meet the diversity requirement.
-Students who would like to substitute a course must obtain a copy of the syllabus for that course and submit a written memo to the Dean of Students explaining why that course will meet the goals provided by the diversity requirement.
-Because the diversity requirement is intended to give students an analytical framework with which to integrate questions of diversity within their education at SSA, and to enhance the development of practice behaviors for work with diversity and difference in practice, no waivers of this course are considered.
-Approved courses in human diversity for the 2017-2018 academic year are listed below.
+Each year students will be provided lists of courses that meet the foundational and specialized diversity course requirements.
+Students who would like to substitute a course must obtain a copy of the syllabus for that course and submit a written memo to the Dean of Students explaining why that course will meet the goals provided by the diversity requirements.
+Because the diversity requirements are intended to give students an analytical framework with which to integrate questions of diversity within their education at SSA, and to enhance the development of practice behaviors for work with diversity and difference in practice, no waivers of these courses are considered.
+Approved courses in human diversity for the 2018-2019 academic year are listed below.

 43300 The Exceptional Child

 43622 Life Course Development: Immigrant Adolescents and their Families

 44401 Sexuality across the Life Cycle

 44800 Urban Adolescents in Their Families, Communities, and Schools: Issues for Research and Policy